 So, before you send your trick-or-treaters out this weekend, make sure to let them know not to take any intelligence or security tool vendor demos from strangers, and check their candy to make sure no one slipped a Cobalt Strike beacon in it.

 Oh, and patch your vulnerabilities.
 Happy Halloween from Digital Shadows (now ReliaQuest)!

 Look, it’s truly a scary world out there sometimes, and these days, all of us are under some kind of cybersecurity threat all of the time.
 Intelligence is a layer in the defenses that adds context to your alerts and your work, with the goal being to make sure you’re secure.
 Whether it’s good old threat intelligence, the dark web, risk management, or you’re looking to keep an eye on the important assets, we can help you.

-Try us out for a 7-day test drive to see if SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) works for you, or we can walk you through a demo using your use cases and questions.
+Request a free demo to see if SearchLight (now ReliaQuest’s GreyMatter Digital Risk Protection) works for you.